lvzon/sustainsubstance/content/energy/storage.md

-Title: Energy storage and the Tesla battery (part 1)
+Title: Energy storage and the Tesla battery
 Authors: Levien van Zon
 Date: 2015-06-03
 Modified: 2015-09-23
 Tags: energy
-Slug: storage1
+Slug: storage
 Status: draft

 **By Levien van Zon**

 *The footnotes provide additional background information, and can safely be skipped or read separately.*

+ - TODO: look up when battery production and sales are planned to start

 A few months ago, Tesla's Elon Musk [announced](https://www.youtube.com/watch?v=yKORsrlN-2k) a new product for energy storage, the [Tesla Powerwall](http://www.teslamotors.com/powerwall).
 This announcement generated a lot of attention, both on the Internet and in the global media.
 Some hail it as the next disruptive technological step in the sustainable energy revolution.
 Others are more sceptical, pointing out the technical limitations and hidden costs of the system[^tesladiscussion].
 Such discussions aside for a moment, I think it's good to take a step back and look at what all the fuss is about.
 The first question to ask would be this: What problem is Tesla Energy trying to solve with its new battery products?